+- (i) Is not-a director, or has not been, a senior officer or substantial stockholderemployee of the Corporation, unless there has been a change in the controlling ownership of the Corporation; - (ii) Is not, and has not been in the three years immediately preceding the election, a director of the covered company; a director, officer, employee of the Corporation's subsidiaries, associates, affiliates or of its related companies; or any of its a director, officer, employee of the Corporation's substantial shareholders (other and its related companies;

+- (iii) Has not been appointed in the Corporation, its subsidiaries, associates, affiliates or related companies as

-- (i) Is not a director or officer or substantial stockholder of the Corporation or of its related companies or any of its substantial shareholders (other than as an independent director of any of the foregoing); - (ii) Is not a relative of any director, officer, or substantial shareholder of the Corporation, any of its related companies, or any of its substantial shareholders. for this purpose, relatives includes spouse, parent, child, brother, sister, and the spouse of such child, brother or sister. - (iii) Is not acting as a nominee or representative of a substantial shareholder of the Corporation, any of its related companies or by any of its substantial shareholders within the last five years. - (iv) Has not been employed in any executive capacity b the Corporation, any of its related companies or by any of its substantial shareholders within the last five years. - (v) Is not retained as professional adviser by the Corporation, any of its related companies or any of its substantial shareholders within the last five years, either personally or through his firm; - (vi) Has not engaged and does not engage in any transaction with the Corporation or with any of its related companies or with any of its substantial shareholders, whether by himself or with any other persons or through a firm of which he is a partner or a company of which he is a director or substantial shareholder other than transactions which are conducted at arms length and are immaterial or insignificant.
+Chairman "Emeritus," "Ex-Officio" Directors/Officers or Members of any Advisory Board, or otherwise appointed in a capacity to assist the Board in the performance of its duties and responsibilities within three vears immediately preceding his election: - (i)(iv) Is not an owner of more than as an independent director of any of the foregoing); two percent (2%) of the outstanding shares of the covered company, its subsidiaries, associates, affiliates or related companies; - (ii)(v) Is not a relative of anya director, officer, or substantial shareholder of the Corporation, or any of its related companies, or of any of its substantial shareholders. for for this purpose, relatives includes include spouse, parent, child, brother, sister, and the spouse of such child, brother or sister. - (vi) Is not acting as a nominee or representative of any director of the Corporation or any of its related companies; - (vii) Is not a securities broker-dealer of listed companies and registered issuers of securities.
+"Securities broker-dealer" refers to any person holding any office of trust and responsibility in a broker-dealer firm, which includes, among others, a director, officer, principal stockholder, nominee of the firm to the Exchange, an associated person or salesman, and an authorized clerk of the broker or dealer; - (iii)(viii) Is not retaineda, either in his personal capacity or through a firm, as a professional adviser, auditor, consultant, agent or counsel of the Corporation, any of its related companies or substantial shareholder, or is otherwise independent of the Corporation, Management and free from any of its related companies or by any of its substantial shareholders business or other relationship within the last fivethree years, immediately preceding the date of his election;

+Has not been employed in any executive capacity b the Corporation, any of its related companies or by any of its substantial shareholders within the last five years.

+- (v) le not retained as professional adviser by the Corporation, any of its related companies or any of its substantial shareholders within the last five years, either personally or through his firm; - (vi)(ix) Has not engaged and does not engage in any transaction with the Corporation or with any of its related companies or with any of its substantial shareholders or has not engaged, whether by himself or with any other persons or through a firm of which he is a partner or a company of which he is a director or substantial shareholder, in any transaction with the Corporation or any of its related companies or substantial shareholders, other than such transactions which that are conducted at armsarm's length and are immaterial or insignificant, could not materially interfere with or influence the exercise of his independent judgment; - (x) Is not affiliated with any non-profit organization that receives significant funding from the Corporation or any of its related companies or substantial shareholders; and - (xi) Is not employed as an executive officer of another company where any of the covered company's executives serve as directors.